top of page

-HVVFF PILOPT PROJECT – BEACON OF HOPE PROJECT
+HVVFF PILOT PROJECT – BEACON OF HOPE PROJECT

 It is with great pleasure that our organization announces its pilot VVF project

 tagged “Beacon of Hope Project, 2022” (Hereinafter referred to as “Pilot Project”).